valkriaine/Factor_Launcher_Reboot/README.md

-# Factor Launcher (New)
+# Factor Launcher

-This is the new repository for https://github.com/Valkriaine/Factor_Launcher
+This is a reboot of https://github.com/Valkriaine/Factor_Launcher

 All commits will be pushed to this repository instead.
-The last repo is obsolete (my code was too messy :D)
+The last repo is obsolete

 A short video demo: https://www.youtube.com/watch?v=Q2-BkeirE5s